weewx/weewx/docs_src/usersguide/monitoring.md

     sudo service weewx status
     ```

-Another way to see whether WeeWX is running a process monitoring tool such as
+Another way to see whether WeeWX is running is to use a process monitoring tool
-`ps`, `top`, or `htop`.
-For example, the following command will tell you
+such as `ps`, `top`, or `htop`.
+For example, the following command will tell
-whether `weewxd` is running, and if it is, you will see the additional
+you whether `weewxd` is running, and if it is, you will see the additional
 information including process identifier (PID), memory used, and how long it
 has been running.
 ```{ .shell .copy }